Corporate climate strategy: a business and competitiveness issue

 Among the CSR criteria regularly requested in calls for tenders today, we find :

-- brand commitments ( SBT trajectory, CDPrating, etc.)
+• brand commitments ( SBTi trajectory, CDPrating, etc.)

 A climate strategy can help you anticipate these demands, create new business opportunities and even gain a real competitive edge.

 The inclusion of environmental criteria in the awarding of contracts is a phenomenon that can only increase over time.
 Companies, and in particular large corporations, are subject to increasingly stringent climate reporting regulations, starting with the European Union's CSRD.
 At the same time, they will have to reduce their impact by following clear objectives and a precise timetable.
 According to the CDP, on average, 75% of corporate emissions come from scope 3.
 To reduce them, they will have to step up the pressure on their suppliers and service providers.
-The aim is to create a snowball effect that will encourage all economic players to take action in favor of the climate.
+The aim is to create a snowball effect that will encourage all economic players to take action in favor of the climate by implementing their own corporate transformation plans.

 A model adapted to market trends